By Fett, of Azalea Studios

-Here are 7 Dead Giveaways that you can avoid in your own recordings, to prevent them from getting the dreaded “home recording” label.
+Here are 7 Dead Giveaways that you can avoid in your own recordings, to make your product sound more like it came from a professional recording studio and prevent them from getting the dreaded “home recording” label.
 I’ll break them into four areas: arrangement, recording, mixing, and mastering.
 By avoiding these common things, you can get that professional recording studio sound right at home.

 If you’re going to make a recording for commercial use, arrangement is something you need to have some idea about before you ever lay down any parts, even if it’s just a rough sketch of where the song should be heading.

 Home Recording Dead Giveaway #1: All Parts, All The Time

 In many “home” recordings, most of the instruments (except maybe a solo) start at the downbeat of the song, and continue playing through to the end.
 No parts ever “take a break” and “lay out” for a while (or better yet, don’t even come in until later in the song).